Category Archives: Dog Friendly Beaches

 Our boy ARB catching a sand eel while trying to wire line jig for stripers off Nauset.

 If you’re a surfcaster looking for more action closer to shore, scan the horizon for diving birds and the shadows of schools of baitfish.
-If you see chopping at the water’s surface you may have found a school of Bluefish—voracious predators and will bite at almost anything, making them a fun catch that’s easy to hook if you’re fishing with kids.
+If you see chopping at the water’s surface you may have found a school of bluefish—voracious predators and will bite at almost anything, making them a fun catch that’s easy to hook if you’re fishing with kids.
+Watch the sharp teeth.

-While you can catch fish at Nauset using a kayak, it’s not a great idea given the amount of shark activity.
-Occasionally kayaks and paddle boards get bitten here, so use caution and pay attention.
+While you can catch fish at Nauset using a kayak, it’s a risk given the amount of shark activity.
+Occasionally kayaks and paddle boards get chased or bitten here, so use caution and pay attention.
+Sharks can sense the struggling of a hooked fish, and having a shark take your catch while you’re floating aside in a plastic kayak.

 You’ll need a Massachusetts saltwater recreational fishing permit to fish Nauset and the other ocean beaches of Cape Cod.